microsoft/CNTK/contrib/Python/doc/concepts.rst

 - Tensors come either in *dense* or *sparse* form.
 Sparse tensors should be used whenever the bulk of its values are 0.
-The Python API currently doesn't expose sparse tensors; This will be added in the next release.
+The Python API currently doesn't expose sparse tensors; this will be added in the next release.

 Usages of Tensors